GPHS-Code-Club/racing-game/README.md

 1. Improved Lobby
     1. Create a game
     2. Join a game from a list or code
-        3. Enter Name, Vehicle
+        3. Enter Name, Pick Vehicle
-1. Allow server.js to serve up website assets as well so everything can optionally be self-contained. (keep the html only version)